ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/indexes/map-indexes.markdown

 ## Indexing nested data

-If our document contains nested data, e.g. `Employee` contains `Address`, you can index by its fields by accessing them directly in index.
-Let's say that we would like to create an index that would return all employees that were born in specific `Country`:
+If our document contains nested data, e.g. `Employee` contains `Address`, you can index by its fields by accessing them directly in the index.
+Let's say that we would like to create an index that returns all employees that were born in a specific `Country`:

 {CODE indexes_1_4@Indexes/Map.cs /}